winesapOS/winesapOS/README.md

 ### Upgrades

-Upgrades are supported between all minor releases via an upgrade script. **USE AT YOUR OWN RISK!** For example, it is supported to go from 2.0.0 to 2.1.0 but not from 2.2.0 to 3.0.0.
-This will make major changes to the operating system and could lead to data loss.
+Upgrades are supported and recommended between all minor releases of winesapOS.
+For example, it is supported to go from 2.0.0 to 2.1.0 but not from 2.2.0 to 3.0.0.
+Major upgrades will be supported in a future release.

 Where it makes sense, features are backported from newer versions of winesapOS.
-This script is completely optional.
-Users will continue to get regular system upgrades from SteamOS.
+Bug and security fixes are also included to fix problems either with winesapOS itself or with upstream changes in SteamOS.
+Even if a user never upgrades winesapOS, users will continue to get regular system upgrades from SteamOS.

+Before upgrading, please read the full [UPGRADE.md](https://github.com/LukeShortCloud/winesapOS/blob/stable/UPGRADES.md) notes.
+This showcases what updates will happen automatically and what updates may need to be manually applied.

+Here is how to upgrade winesapOS:

 - GUI = Launch the "winesapOS Upgrade" desktop shortcut.
 - CLI = Launch the winesapOS upgrade script from the stable branch.